saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 ### Supported Use Cases for Sauce Labs Real Device Testing

 * Execute Appium tests against a private real device hosted in the U.S., using your Sauce Labs username and access key.
-* Use our application storage for Appium testing as you usually do for emulators and simulators tests.
+* Use our app storage for Appium testing as you usually do for emulators and simulators tests.
 * Analyze Appium test executions, on Sauce Labs similar to the way you do it for desktop, emulators and simulators.
 * Consume Real Device Cloud (RDC) API similar to the way you do for emulators and simulators (with applicable RDC settings).